The bathroom is often the first room that homeowners will address when they are considering remodeling or upgrading their homes.

 With its mixtures of rust, olive, taupe, and grayish hues, slate offers a palette that serves to tie together the elements of bathroom environments perfectly.
-Using rust colored accents like the bowl-style sink shown above can work to bring out the natural beauty of the colors within the tiles.
+Using rust-colored accents like the bowl-style sink shown above can work to bring out the natural beauty of the colors within the tiles.

 Waterproof, stain resistant, and easy to clean, slate is the perfect marriage of form and function while also providing copious amounts of unparalleled natural beauty.

-Pros: Natural beauty with mixture of earthy colors that is easy to match throughout bathrooms; waterproof; stain resistant; easy to clean
+Pros: Natural beauty with a mixture of earthy colors that is easy to match throughout bathrooms; waterproof; stain resistant; easy to clean

-Cons: Brittle nature of slate makes it prone to chipping; can break with strong force; requires regular sealing for protection; heavy; requires special tools and professional installation
+Cons: Brittle nature of slate makes it prone to chipping; can break with a strong force; requires regular sealing for protection; heavy; requires special tools and professional installation